AvivGelfand/HUJI-Moodle-Bot/README.md

 # Alfred - a Personal Moodle Bot

-**This is a python code:**

-- Implement your script in `main.py`

-  A Python program that logs in to the and scrapes tasks from the calendar view of the site.
-The program logs in to the site using the credentials provided in the .env file and retrieves the titles, dates, descriptions, course names, and submission links of upcoming tasks.
-The scraped information is saved in a JSON file named `tasks.json`.

 **Alfred is a Python-based bot Scraping & Messaging bot** that scrapes [Hebrew University of Jerusalem's Moodle](https://moodle2.cs.huji.ac.il/nu22/) and sends a message through Telegram about any new update or upload in upcoming deadlines for assignment.

 ## Project Files